In a nutshell, keyword mapping is the process of assigning relevant keywords to the pages on your website, based on their intent and topic.

 The thing here is that we need to go beyond a simple list of keywords for which to rank.
 Since the search engines have gotten much more complicated, we now need to also be looking at a whole variety of synonyms and related phrases to capture the themes and entire segments of search queries.

-Having your keywords organized by topic will make managing them quite a bit easier (it's not exactly fun to be trying to map hundreds of keywords one at a time).
+Having your keywords organized by topic will make managing them quite a bit easier (it's not exactly fun to be trying to map hundreds of search terms one at a time).
 One great way to do it is to ask yourself: what are the obvious themes by which you can group your keywords and what pages correspond to them?

 That said, you might not clearly see the topics by which to group your keywords until you've already imported them into your project in WebSite Auditor.
 Or you might realize that certain keywords need to be moved to other groups, or that they should have an entire group of their own.

-Do that by pressing a button on the right of the keyword, then choosing the group you want this keyword to belong to.
+Do that by pressing a button on the right of the keyword, then set the group you want this keyword to belong to.
 You can also immediately create a new group to map right there on the spot.

 Identify and analyze the pages relevant to your keywords

-By analyzing the page's metadata, content, and the keywords already there, WebSite Auditor automatically shows you what pages could be a great match for the specific keyword.
+By analyzing on-page elements, the page's metadata, content, and the keywords already there, WebSite Auditor automatically shows you what pages could be a great match for the specific keyword.
 You can look at those automatic suggestions as your "top priority" pages to map for that keyword.

 By clicking on the page, you will get the information on its optimization rate, organic traffic, along with a list of its mapped and ranking keywords.